 After 4 to 5 weeks, babies reach their peak feeding volume of about 3 to 4 ounces (90 to 120ml) and peak daily milk intake of about 30 ounces per day (900ml).
 This should stay about the same between 1 and 6 months, although it generally increases short-term during growth spurts.

 After 6 months, your baby’s milk intake begins to decrease gradually as you introduce solid food.

 Expressing for time away from baby

 Research tells us that exclusively breastfed babies take in an average of 25 oz (750ml) per day when they are 1 to 6 months old.
 A typical range of milk intake is 19oz to 30oz (570ml to 900ml) per day.

 Use these steps to work out the amount of breast milk your baby will need:

 - Estimate the number of times that your baby breastfeeds per day (in 24 hours).

 - Divide 25oz (750ml) by the number of breastfeeds.

-For example, if a baby usually breastfeeds around 8 times per day, you can guess that baby might need around 3oz (94ml) of expressed breast milk per feeding.
+For example, if your baby usually breastfeeds around 8 times per day, you can guess that they might need around 3 oz (94ml) of expressed breast milk per feeding.